 Community Cat Walk-in Schedule

-No food past midnight the night prior and keep indoors the night prior if possible.
+- No food past midnight the night before (keep indoors the night before if possible)

 What is an Ear-Tip?